Jetskiis/AnimeTime/README.md

 <u>Features</u>:
 - Gets all seasonal anime for 4 seasons: TV (current and continuing anime), movie, OVA, ONA, specials.
-  - Option to filter by various attributes
+  - Option to filter and search by various attributes
 - Create an account to save and keep track of shows you're interested in

 <u>Known Bugs</u>:
 - Current episode number not displayed
 - Potential issues with exact times the shows air (not sure if this is an issue with the API or not)
-- Long running continuing anime (like One Piece) don't show up due to how the Jikan API works

 <u>Warning:</u> This site might break if there are API changes.
-I'm not actively maintaining this project.

 <u>Images:</u>
 ![anitime-img-1](https://user-images.githubusercontent.com/31109249/226437621-427b862b-e1a7-4124-bc0c-627c0efbcb3a.png)